 Driven by Seattle’s cost of living and Shoreline’s proximity to major business centers in Seattle, Bellevue, and Everett, Shoreline’s population and average household income have grown and are projected to continue increasing.

 In the next four years, Sound Transit will open two Link Light Rail stations near Shoreline Place, providing new direct access to the University District, Capitol Hill, downtown Seattle, Sea-Tac airport, and the eastside of Lake Washington, including Bellevue and the Microsoft campus.

 Shoreline Place sits along Metro’s Rapid Ride E line and the Interurban Trail.
 Seattle and Snohomish County shoppers can also easily drive to Shoreline using a variety of major north-south corridors including I-5, SR 99, Greenwood Avenue, and 15th Avenue NE.

 SEEKING GOOD NEIGHBORS.

 Our little corner of Shoreline already cozies up to some great neighbors.
-Central Market is a part-time community hub, full-time grocery store.
+Town & Country is a part-time community hub, full-time grocery store.
 Shoreline Community College, just a few blocks away, educates over 6,000 students.
 The WSDOT Regional Office Headquarters will have 750 onsite employees by 2021, and the staff already there is eager for walkable dining and retail options.
 Shoreline is special.
 This 10+ year phased redevelopment of a former Sears property represents that spirit.

-- Anchored by Central Market, 56,000-square-foot grocery store with a devoted following
+- Anchored by Town & Country, 56,000-square-foot grocery store with a devoted following

 - New dog park, open-air plazas, and community spaces